Updated May 20, 2025

 Summing Up

 It’s not the end of the world if you cite a review without adding “review of.”
 The example at the beginning of this post that cites the Gruesz review as if it were a regular journal article will still lead readers to the intended source.
-And chances are good that the context requiring the citation in the first place will make its nature clear.
+But when you take the time to adjust such a citation to specify that it’s a review, the result will be meaningful regardless of context.

-But when an author or editor takes the time to adjust such a citation to specify that it’s a review, the result will be meaningful regardless of context.
 For more on this subject, see “Editing Automated Source Citations,” also at Shop Talk.

 Dictionary image by TungCheung / Adobe Stock.